mysociety/enwl-flexibility-tenders/README.md

         left join
             gas on electricity_all.pc = gas.pc;

-Then exporting data from just the required tender areas (Moss Lane, Moss Side, Frederick Rd BSP, and Marple) to a CSV:
+Then exporting data from just the required tender areas, to a CSV:

     .mode csv
     .output ../static/data/dumb-meters.csv